Frequently Asked Questions

 of a monthly or quarterly payout.
 Many of your vendors accept virtual cards today (even though they haven't offered it up)

 If you’re paying via check/ACH, that’s revenue lost for your organization every month.

-approximately $100,000 in revenue share/rebates that would otherwise have been lost.
+revenue share/rebates that would otherwise have been lost.

 DOESN'T MY BANK OFFER VIRTUAL CARDS?